What Is Undercut in Welding?

 - Use weld puddle observation to fine-tune angle in real time.

-When you stay disciplined, you get a uniform bead profile that supports structural integrity and cuts stress risers.
-Effective heat control is key to preventing issues like burn-through or undercut.
+When you stay disciplined, you get a uniform bead profile that supports structural integrity and reduces stress risers.
+Strong heat control also helps prevent burn-through and undercut.

-If the puddle starts digging into one side, correct your hand position immediately.
+If the puddle starts digging into one side, correct your hand position right away.
 Practice on different joints until your movement feels natural and your arc stays centered.
-You’re not trapped by guesswork; you can control the weld, direct the heat, and keep the metal where it belongs.

 Pick the Right Filler and Shielding Gas

 Choosing the right filler metal and shielding gas keeps the weld pool stable and helps you avoid undercut from the start.
-You need filler selection that matches the base material’s composition and mechanical properties so fusion stays controlled and the joint edge doesn’t melt away.
+Match filler metal to the base material’s composition and strength needs so fusion stays controlled.

 How to Fix Undercut in Welds

 When you spot a minor undercut, add matching filler metal to rebuild the edge and blend it smoothly into the existing weld.
-Choose repair techniques that fit the defect size, and make filler selection based on base-metal properties so the repair restores strength without creating a brittle shift.
+Choose repair techniques that fit the defect size.

-Before you weld, clean and prepare the surface; contamination or poor fit-up can block bonding and invite another undercut.
+Base your filler selection on base-metal properties so the repair restores strength without creating a brittle mismatch.
+Before you weld, clean and prepare the surface because contamination or poor fit-up can cause another undercut.

-- Grind out significant undercuts until you remove all defects.
+- Grind out significant undercuts until you remove the full defect.

 - Re-weld the prepared zone with controlled travel speed.